Anime0t4ku/Gentleman/README.md

 Auto-hide is ignored while dialogs, confirmations, file browsers, launcher forms, and the onscreen keyboard are active.

 The setting is disabled by default.

+## Modern Mode

+Modern Mode is an optional visual game browser.
+It keeps the normal launcher and ROM folder setup, but adds locally stored metadata, summaries, and boxart for games that have been scraped.

+Modern Mode can be selected from Settings > Display > Game View.
+When Modern Mode is active, Settings > Display also shows Modern View.

+Modern View options are:

+- Detailed List, shows the game list with boxart, metadata, and summary text.
+- Simple List, shows the game list with larger boxart and hides inline metadata and summary text.
+- Grid, shows boxart tiles with the game title underneath, or the filename when a game has not been scraped yet.

+The Summary button remains available in Modern Mode, including Simple List and Grid.
+Opening the summary shows metadata above the summary text and remains scrollable.

+Modern Mode layouts are resolution-aware.
+Detailed List, Simple List, and Grid adjust to the available screen space.
+Grid calculates how many rows and columns fit and only shows complete artwork tiles so boxart is not cut off.

+On ultra-wide displays, Modern Mode keeps its content inside a centered widescreen area.
+The extra left and right space remains background or wallpaper, instead of stretching the game list and metadata too far apart.

+## ScreenScraper

+Gentleman includes ScreenScraper integration for Modern Mode.

+ScreenScraper can be used to fetch:

+- Game metadata
+- Game summaries
+- Boxart

+Scraping can be started for a full library or for a single game from the game list.
+Large scrape jobs show a progress dialog immediately while Gentleman indexes games for scraping.
+Single-game scraping can also search for similar game matches before applying metadata and artwork.

+ScreenScraper login details are configured from the scrape settings shown in Modern Mode.
+Dev credentials are intended to be provided by the packaged build.

+Scraped metadata and artwork are stored locally.
+Gentleman uses clean ROM-based filenames for metadata and boxart.
+If duplicate ROM filenames exist in different folders, a stable duplicate suffix is added so metadata and artwork stay matched to the correct ROM.

 ## Menu Structure